Ateliers de Constructions Electriques de Charleroi: ACEC breakup, 1970–1989

-In 1985 Inductotherm Industries acquired four induction heating businesses from ACEC, including Elphiac (Herstal, Belgium, joint company with Philips).
+In 1985, Inductotherm Industries acquired four induction heating businesses from ACEC, including Elphiac (Herstal, Belgium, joint company with Philips).

 The Société Générale de Belgique (SGB) and Compagnie Générale d'Electricité (CGE) agreed to acquire Westinghouse's (42%) share in the company in 1985, becoming joint majority shareholders.

 The company restructured in the 1980s, reducing its workforce from over 5000 in 1985 to 2200 in 1998.
 The company reported losses of over 4 billion Belgian francs (BF) in 1986, and over 500million loss in 1987.
 In 1988 the company was still in very poor financial condition; in the first half of 1988 it lost 570million BF on revenues of nearly 4billion Belgian francs.
 The main shareholders of ACEC's owner SGB (Suez group and Carlo De Benedetti) announced that the company was to be sold.

 Many of the company's divisions were acquired by CGE subsidiaries (Alstom, Alcatel).
 Rail vehicle traction equipment manufacturer Kiepe Elektrik (acquired 1973) was sold to Alstom in 1988.
 The automation and energy divisions became majority owned by CGEE Alsthom (CGE subsidiary) as ACEC Automatisme SA, and ACEC Energie SA.
 The rail transport equipment subsidiary became a 100% owned subsidiary of Alsthom as ACEC Transport SA. in 1989; a plant in Herstal was closed, and traction motor manufacture ceased at Charleroi, moving to one of Alstom's French sites.

 ABB acquired ACEC's mechanical engineering facilities in Ghent in 1988, effective April 1989, forming ACEC Turbo Power Systems SA (ATPS).
 The steel construction business "ACEC construction soudée" was sold to Cassart (Fernelmont, Belgium).

 ACEC-SDT (space, defence, telecommunications) was merged into Alcatel-Bell (CGE majority owner, via Alcatel NV) forming Acatel-Bell-SDT.

 By June 1989, the SGB was the only remaining shareholder of ACEC, trading of shares was suspended on 5 July 1989, in July 1989 the remnants of the company, considered essentially valueless, with estimated liabilities of over 7billion BF were merged into the company Union Minière, forming Acec-Union Minière.
-The merger, where ACEC absorbed UM, allowed to compensate the tax on UM’s profits by carrying forward ACEC’s losses.
+The merger, where ACEC absorbed UM, allowed to compensate the tax on UM's profits by carrying forward ACEC's losses.

 ACEC Union Minière, 1989–1992

-The information technology company ACEC-OSI was absorbed into Tractebel subsidiary Trasys in 1989.
+The information technology company ACEC-OSI was absorbed into Tractebel subsidiary Trasys (Belgium) in 1989.

 The pump machinery division was (ACEC centrifugal pumps) acquired (from ACEC Union Minière) by BW/IP in 1992.
 BW/IP successor Flowserve closed the Charleroi pump factory in 1997.

 After the sale of the centrifugal pumps division, no significant parts of ACEC remained in the Union Minière; it was renamed Umicore in 1992.